City of Libertyville, Iowa

 The regular meeting of the Libertyville City Council was called to order at 6:30 p.m. by Mayor Rodney Nelson at the Libertyville Community Center.
-Council members in attendance were Tom Atwood, Rebecca Miller and Scott Roulet.
-Council member Robert Glass was absent.
-Also present were Gerrad Goodrich/Fire Chief, Paul Miller/City Attorney, Karen Blakley/City Clerk, Bruce Moore, Justin Clements and Roger McDowell.
+Council members in attendance were Tom Atwood, Cody Guffey, Rebecca Miller, Scott Roulet and Kevin Snyder.
+Also present were Gerrad Goodrich/Fire Chief, Paul Miller/City Attorney, Mitch Carr/Maintenance Manager and Karen Blakley/City Clerk.

 APPROVE OR AMEND AGENDA: Mr. Roulet motioned to approve the agenda.
-Second by Ms. Miller.
+Second by Mr. Atwood.
 All ayes.
 Motion passed.

-CONSENT AGENDA: Mr. Atwood motioned to approve.
+CONSENT AGENDA: Ms. Miller motioned to approve.
 Second by Mr. Roulet.
 All ayes.
 Motion passed.

-MAINTENANCE REPORT: Maintenance Report was reviewed and discussed.
+FIRE CHIEF REPORT: Fire Chief report was reviewed and discussed.

 TOWNSHIP TRUSTEE REPORT: None.